Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/publish-your-own-npm-package.md

 ![Publish your NPM package](https://cdn.hashnode.com/res/hashnode/image/upload/v1626933416963/OiSxYBefx.png)

-If you're interested in this article, I'm sure you've heard of NPM and even used it before.
+I'm sure you've heard of NPM and even used it before if you're interested in this article.

-Just a quick reminder, NPM is the biggest software registry, but also a package manager and installer.
+Just a quick reminder, NPM is the biggest software registry and a package manager and installer.

 Are you wondering how to install NPM?
-It actually comes shipped with Node.
+It comes shipped with Node.
 If you're looking to install Node, check out [Homebrew](https://formulae.brew.sh/formula/node).

 ## Why publish an NPM package?

-Perhaps you made something that you use all the time in your own projects?
+Perhaps you made something that you use all the time in your projects?
 Then you might have realized it's a pain to update it in all those projects.
 Then imagine being able just to run the NPM update command 🤯.

 Another reason might be you made something that you think the public might find valuable.
-For me, this is the case, as I made my very first [Astro public component](https://www.npmjs.com/package/@rebelchris/astro-static-tweet).
+This is the case, as I made my first [Astro public component](https://www.npmjs.com/package/@rebelchris/astro-static-tweet).
 (Still a WIP, actually)

 ## Create your own NPM package